paracetamol951/Solana-Token-Payment-Gateway/README.md

 # Solana-Token-Payment-Gateway
-Process Solana Net-assembly Token payments and setup Solana webhook for payment notifications.
+Process Solana Token payments and setup Solana webhook for payment notifications.

 HTML payment form to embed into website, payment QRcode, or payment link.

- Net-assembly token on Solana blockchain is meant to provide a variety of payment features to the community.
+ Net-assembly gateway is meant to provide a variety of payment features to the community.
-With this token, you can easily integrate Solana based payment forms in your website, application, or point of sale.
+With this platform, you can easily integrate Solana SPL-Token based payment forms in your website, application, or point of sale.
 Payments can be requested with a payment url, or a form, or a QRcode.
-This token will then use callbacks (HTTP webhook) in order to notify you about payments.
+This gateway will then use callbacks (HTTP webhook) in order to notify you about payments.
-This allows a different method for implementing Solana based payments, with html form or link, and HTTP webhook, that is very easy to integrate into PHP, ASP, JAVA, Ruby projects.
+This allows a different method for implementing Solana SPL-Token based payments, with html form or link, and HTTP webhook, that is very easy to integrate into PHP, ASP, JAVA, Ruby projects.

 # Demo